Were you recently arrested for manslaughter in Columbus, OH?

 In most instances, convicted criminals can only put an end to these consequences by having a judge seal their record.

-At Koenig & Owen, LLC, we know how frightening the consequences of a manslaughter conviction in the state of Ohio can be.
+At James D. Owen, LLC, we know how frightening the consequences of a manslaughter conviction in the state of Ohio can be.
 That is why we fight tirelessly every day to help our clients try to avoid them.
 To have us go to battle on your behalf, all you need to do is get in touch and set up a free consultation at our Columbus law office.

 Defenses Against Ohio Manslaughter Charges